-A free roadside assistance program for stranded motorists along US 183 and I-35 that helps keeps traffic moving.
+TxDOT operates a free roadside assistance program for stranded motorists along US 183, I-35, US 290, SH 71, and MoPac.

-The new HERO trucks will be equipped with not only fuel and water for stranded motorists, but they will also have a digital message sign and camera that can send live images back to the Combined Transportation Emergency and Communications Center (CTECC), to help with incident management.
+Trucks are equipped with digital message signs and cameras that can send live images back to the Combined Transportation Emergency and Communications Center (CTECC), to help with incident management.

 The HERO program, established in 2010, by the Central Texas Regional Mobility Authority in partnership with the Capital Area Metropolitan Planning Organization, began patrols along 34 miles of I-35, and has expanded in phases to cover more roadway miles on more corridors, including several Mobility Authority-operated corridors.

 TxDOT shares the $4.3 million annual cost of the program with the Capital Area Metropolitan Planning Organization.
 Serco, Inc. manages and operates the HERO program.